-Thousands and thousand of steep challenging steps.
-The most challenging will be on the way down.
-From the third pass at 3,670m/ 12,041 feet down to the final camp site at Winay Wayna at 2,700m/ 8,858 feet so you will be dropping down 3,183 feet on a steep descent.
-On the second day you will be walking up 1,115m/ to high altitude at 4,215m/ 13,828 feet and dropping down 715m/ 2,346 feet in one day.
-This is tough on the knees, Calves, quads and you will be carrying a back pack with a minimum of 5kg/ 11lbs.
+Thousands and thousands of steep challenging steps up and down will likely be the most testing part of the trip.
+And for most, the way down will be the hardest.
+Throughout the trail, you have to go over three high passes.
+From the third pass, at 3,670m/ 12,041 feet, you will have to get down to the final camp site at Winay Wayna, which is at 2,700m/ 8,858 feet.
+So, on that day alone, you will be dropping down 3,183 feet on a steep descent.
+On another day, you will be walking up 1,115m/ to the highest altitude at 4,215m/ 13,828 feet, then dropping down 715m/ 2,346 feet in one day.
+This is tough on the knees, Calves and quads, especially when you also will be carrying your backpack with approximately 5kg – 10kg/ 11lbs – 22lbs.

 Contact our team of professionals.
-Ian has trekked the famous Inca Trail to Machu Picchu 8 times and will help you get the information needed to make a safe and enjoyable journey through the Inca trail.
-Read our Top 10 Tips and sign up to one of our many treks to Machu Picchu.
+Ian has trekked the famous Inca Trail to Machu Picchu over 15 times and our office has a combined 25 times on the trail!
+We are your best resource for the trip, and want to help you get the best information.
+You want to enjoy the journey on the Inca Trail.
+Therefore, you need to make sure you pick the right itinerary and team to get you there!
+Read our Top 10 Tips on the trail, and sign up to one of our many treks to the incredible city of Machu Picchu.

 Join us Today!